XelVarful/Assignment3-DAA/README.md

-# Assignment 3 — Minimum Spanning Tree (MST)
+# Assignment 3 — Optimization of a City Transportation Network (Minimum Spanning Tree)

 ## 1. Introduction
 This project is part of the Data Structures and Algorithms course.
 The main goal is to implement algorithms that find the **Minimum Spanning Tree (MST)** in a weighted undirected graph.
-The MST connects all vertices in the graph with the minimum possible total edge weight and without forming any cycles.
+The MST connects all districts (vertices) with the minimum possible total cost of construction and without forming cycles.

-In this assignment, two classical MST algorithms are implemented:
+In this assignment, two algorithms are used and compared:
 - **Kruskal’s Algorithm**
 - **Prim’s Algorithm**

-Both algorithms are tested using example graphs provided in `input.json`, and the resulting MSTs are saved in `output.json`.
+Both algorithms were applied to graphs provided in `input.json`, and results were written to `output.json`.

 ---

 ## 2. Objective
 The purpose of this project is to:
-- Practice working with graphs and edge lists.
+- Understand how MST algorithms work and where they are applied.
-- Understand and compare two MST algorithms.
+- Compare Kruskal’s and Prim’s algorithms in both theory and practice.
-- Work with file input/output in JSON format.
+- Implement reading/writing of input and output data using JSON files.
-- Organize a project structure using **Maven**.
+- Test algorithm performance on graphs of different sizes.
-- Demonstrate correct use of version control and documentation in GitHub.
+- Analyze efficiency, scalability, and performance.

 ---

 ## 3. Tools and Technologies
 - **Java 17**
 - **Maven Build System**
-- **Gson** library for reading and writing JSON files
+- **Gson** library (for JSON parsing)
-- **JUnit 5** for testing
+- **JUnit 5** (for automated testing)
-- **GitHub** for version control and submission
+- **GitHub** (for version control and submission)

 ---